elebecca/CV/README.md

 ## Elena Beccaro

-I am a passionate future junior developer with a strong background in graphic design, with good communication skills, can-do attitude and always looking to go the extra mile.
+I am a passionate future developer with a strong background in graphic design, a good communication skills, can-do attitude and always looking to go the extra mile.

 ## Skills